 Firefighters battle multiple fires in the area

 Crews located the fire on the rear exterior of the home which was extending to the attic through soffit areas.
-The kings, queens, dukes and duchesses of Lake Charles' 60-plus Mardi Gras krewes will parade in their extravagant costumes for the 2017 Royal Gala.
+Commerce Secretary-designate Wilbur Ross testifies on Capitol Hill in Washington, Wednesday, Jan.
+18, 2017, at his confirmation hearing before the Senate Commerce Committee.

 Comments